 Tricycle House

-As a construction method we experimented with folded plastic.
-Each piece of the house is cut with a CNC router, scored, folded and welded into shape.
+We experimented with folded plastic as a construction method.
+Each piece of the house is cut with a CNC router, scored, folded, and welded into shape.
 The plastic, polypropylene, can be folded without losing its strength.
 Therefore the house can open up to the outside, expand like an accordion for more space, and connect to other houses.
-The plastic is translucent allowing the interior to be lit by the sun during the day or street lamps at night.
+The plastic is translucent, allowing the interior to be lit by the sun during the day or street lamps at night.

 The Tricycle House is man-powered and operates off-the-grid.
-Facilities in the house include a sink and stove, a bathtub, a water tank, and furniture that can transform from a bed to a dining table and bench to a bench and counter top.
+Facilities in the house include a sink and stove, a bathtub, a water tank, and furnitures that can transform from a bed to a dining table and bench to a bench-and-counter-top.
 The sink, stove, and bathtub can collapse into the front wall of the house.

 LOCATION